Environmental Information (TCFD Disclosure/Transition Plan)

 As a corporate entity (exchange-focused)

-Recognizing that addressing climate change is an important management issue, JPX Group has established a Sustainability Committee, with the Group CEO serving as Chair and the Group COO as Vice-Chair.
+Governance | 1.Exchanges should put appropriate governance structures in place to ensure accountability for and oversight of the development and execution of the NZFSPA commitments. | Recognizing that addressing climate change is an important management issue, JPX Group has established a Sustainability Committee, with the Group CEO serving as Chair and the Group COO as Vice-Chair.
 The committee has analyzed how related issues affect business operations and is proceeding to address these.
 The Group has also established a system for adequately reporting basic policies and important matters associated with climate change to the Board of Directors, which in turn provides oversight of those basic policies and important matters as appropriate.
+Specific activities:

 |